Trust.Zone is an attractively-priced VPN thatt’s only really good for Windows or Android users.

-Access to Netflix has been sketchy over the past few weeks – we were able to watch it in our most recent tests, thankfully, but before that it was blocked for a considerable period of time.
+Access to Netflix has been sketchy recently – we’ve been able to watch it for the past month or so, but before that it was blocked for a considerable period of time.
 We haven’t been able to access BBC iPlayer for quite a while now either.

 One of our top picks for reliably unblocking streaming sites is PrivateVPN.